Lex Luthor: Silver Age

 While the Golden Age Luthor (later named Alexei Luthor) is simply an amoral and brilliant man driven by a simple desire for power, the Silver Age incarnation was given a more developed personality and backstory.
+Overall, The Silver Age incarnation was more detailed.
 Teenage Lex Luthor is an aspiring scientist who resides in Smallville and greatly admires its local hero Superboy.
-After Lex saves him from kryptonite, the Boy of Steel builds him a private laboratory in gratitude.
-After "thousands of experiments," the young scientist creates an artificial life-form of "primitive protoplasm."
+After Lex saves him from kryptonite, Superboy builds him a private laboratory in gratitude.
+After thousands of experiments, Luthor creates an artificial living protoplasm.
 Overjoyed, he accidentally causes a chemical fire in the lab.
-Superboy puts out the fire, inadvertently spilling other chemicals, destroying the artificial life-form and the accumulated research notes that led to its creation.
+Superboy puts out the fire, inadvertently spilling other chemicals, destroying his research.
 The chemical fumes also cause Lex's hair to completely fall out.
-Enraged he has lost years of research but unwilling to accept responsibility for the fire, Luthor concludes Superboy intentionally sabotaged his work, jealous of the young scientist's achievements, and swears revenge.
+Enraged he has lost years of research but unwilling to accept responsibility for the fire, Luthor concludes Superboy intentionally sabotaged his work and swears revenge.

 Luthor creates grandiose engineering projects to prove his superiority over the superhero, but each one fails and causes problems that Superboy then solves.
-Luthor then makes his first attempt to murder the Last Son of Krypton and fails.
+Luthor then makes his first attempt to murder Superman and fails.
 Instead of bringing him to the authorities, Superboy declares they are even now and expresses hope Lex will "straighten out" and use his intelligence to help humanity rather than try to prove his superiority or waste time seeking power and vengeance.